 Novelist John Le Carré Reflects On His Own 'Legacy' Of Spying

+And Smiley is back in le Carre's latest novel "A Legacy Of Spies," which is now out in paperback.
 The main character, Peter Guillam, had been a protege of Smiley's.
-In the new novel, Guillam is retired, but he's forced to re-examine actions he took when he was a spy during the Cold War that may have cost the lives of two people who are close to him.
+In the new novel, Guillam is retired but is forced to re-examine actions he took when he was a spy during the Cold War - actions that may have cost the lives of two people who were close to him.

+Terry spoke with John le Carre last September when "A Legacy Of Spies" was first published.

 (SOUNDBITE OF ARCHIVED BROADCAST)